engagement-center/Project-FeederWatch-Zerofilling-Taxonomic-Rollup-Public/README.md

-# zero-filling-taxonomic-roll-up
+# Project FeederWatch: Zero-filling and taxonomic roll-up

-A public repository containing documentation for users working with Project FeederWatch data to zero-fill and perform a taxonomic roll-up.
+This repository contains the html documentation, "Project FeederWatch: Zero-filling and taxonomic roll-up," that enables users working with Project FeederWatch to perform key data manipulations.